hazelcast/hazelcast-reference-manual/src/DataSerialization.md

 -   `int getFactoryId();`

 `IdentifiedDataSerializable` uses `getId()` instead of class name, and it uses `getFactoryId()` to load the class when given the Id.
-To complete the implementation, `com.hazelcast.nio.serialization.DataSerializableFactory` should also be implemented and registered into `SerializationConfig` which can be accessed from `Config.getSerializationConfig()`.
+To complete the implementation, you should also implement  `com.hazelcast.nio.serialization.DataSerializableFactory` and register it into `SerializationConfig`, which can be accessed from `Config.getSerializationConfig()`.
 Factory's responsibility is to return an instance of the right `IdentifiedDataSerializable` object, given the Id.
-So far this is the most efficient way of Serialization that Hazelcast supports off the shelf.
+This is currently the most efficient way of Serialization that Hazelcast supports off the shelf.

+#### Implementing IdentifiedDataSerializable

-Let's take a look at the example code below and configuration to see `IdentifiedDataSerializable` in action.
+Let's take a look at the following example code and configuration to see `IdentifiedDataSerializable` in action.

 ```java
 public class Employee